2002 County Championship

 The 2002 County Championship season, known as the Frizzell County Championship for sponsorship reasons, was contested through two divisions: Division One and Division Two.
 Each team plays all the others in their division both home and away.
-The top three teams from Division Two were promoted to the first division for 2003, while the bottom three sides from Division 1 are relegated.
+The top three teams from Division Two were promoted to the first division for 2003, while the bottom three teams from Division 1 are relegated.